numb1086/Calendar/README.txt

   ->Calculate the space day of the month in the year we selected.

 4.showLeapYear()
-  ->Show if that year is leap year.
+  ->Show if that year is a leap year.

 5.showDays()
   ->Show how many days in that month of the selected year.